Fayfa22/Financial-Stress-Detection/README.md

 ---

 ## 📌 Conclusion
-This project demonstrates that meaningful financial stress indicators can be built using classical machine learning methods, combining quantitative and qualitative financial signals without deep learning.
+This project demonstrates that meaningful financial stress indicators can be built using classical machine learning methods, combining quantitative and qualitative financial signals.